-In considering proposals for smaller scale equestrian developments relating to non-commercial leisure use, applicants should have regard for the need for stables/field shelters/feed stores/tack rooms/maneges to:
+In considering proposals for smaller scale equestrian developments relating to non-commercial (SA-MA45)leisure use, applicants should have regard for the need for stables/field shelters/feed stores/tack rooms/maneges to:

 - i.
 Be sited within or immediately adjoining an existing building or complex, or alongside an existing hedgerow. - ii.
 Provide safe highway access. - iii.
 Be of traditional design and blend naturally into the landscape. - iv.
-Provide appropriate landscaping and screening. - v.
+Provide appropriate landscaping and screening.

+- v.
 Comply with the space standards for stables as recommended by the British Horse Society. - vi.
 Proposal for new maneges must not cause a harmful impact on the character of the landscape or on the amenity of neighbouring occupiers.
 They should be sited near to the stables to limit the visual impact on the landscape.
 Proposals for flood lighting will also require planning permission and where it is accepted that such lighting is essential, its use will be controlled through conditions restricting its maximum height, minimal glare and operating times in order to protect the amenity of the area and local residents.

 - 7.106 The keeping of horses on agricultural land usually requires an approval for change of use.
-Also, any physical development on the land such as stables, tack rooms, feed stores and maneges also require express planning consent. - 7.107 Careful consideration will be given to the impact of proposals on the landscape character of the surrounding area, and in particular the cumulative impact of stables and field divisions.
-Relevant conditions or S.106 agreements may be imposed on planning permissions where necessary. - 7.108 In line with recommendations from the British Horse Society, and in recognising the need to allow suitable stable developments to address horse welfare whilst managing the potential impact on the countryside, the Council considers that the maximum size for a single stable for leisure use should be 12ft x 14ft with a maximum height of 11ft. - 7.109 Applicants will be required to submit evidence alongside their proposals to demonstrate that they have taken full account of the potential impacts on local habitat and biodiversity such as the retention of existing hedgerows at field boundaries.
+Also, any physical development on the land such as stables, tack rooms, feed stores and meneges also require express planning consent. grazing of horses on agricultural land does not constitute a material change from a former agricultural use, however anything beyond the grazing of horses requires planning permission.
+As a result although the grazing of horses on agricultural land does not require planning permission any physical development associated with horses such as stables, food stores, jumps and maneges etc and the change of use to the exercising/keeping of horses (which is not agriculture), would require planning permission.
+(SA-MA46) - 7.107 Careful consideration will be given to the impact of the proposals on the landscape character of the surrounding area, and in particular the cumulative impact of stables and field divisions.
+Relevant S.106 agreements may be imposed on planning permissions where necessary.
+(SA-MA45) - 7.108 In line with recommendations from the British Horse Society, and in recognising the need to allow suitable stable developments to address horse welfare whilst managing the potential impact on the countryside, the Council considers that the maximum size for a single stable stables (SA-MA45) for leisure use should be 12ft x 14ft with a maximum height of 11ft. - 7.109 Applicants will be required to submit evidence alongside their proposals to demonstrate that they have taken full account of the potential impacts on local habitat and biodiversity such as the retention of existing hedgerows at field boundaries.
 Mitigation measures such as the installation of bird and bat boxes, should be incorporated wherever possible.